jojo157/Delightful-Penguins/README.md

 The following features are in scope for this project.
 - Register Functionality.
-  - Validated form to allow user create a profile for accessing the application.
+  - Validated form to allow a user create a profile for accessing the application.
 - Login Functionality.
-  - Validated form that checks the users stored details and logs user in only if a successful match.
+  - Validated form that checks the user's stored details and logs user in only if a successful match.
 - Navigation Menu.
-  - A navigation menu will be presented on all pages on application.
+  - A navigation menu will be presented on all pages of application.
 - Responsive Design.
-  - Application will be responsive on all device size and browsers.
+  - Application will be responsive on all device sizes and browsers.
 - CRUD Functionality.
   - Application will enable the functionality to Create, Read, Update and Delete data.
 - Database to store app data.